Juniper/contrail-specs/5.0/enhanced_routing_policies.md

 # 4. Implementation

 ### 4.1.1 Control-Node
-Control-Node will need to parse the configured routing policies and program the community, local-pref and med attributes on the routes being delivered to Compute Node.
+The Control-Node will need to add the sub-protocol attributes for static (network) and Bgpaas routes.
+Enhance introspect to display the sub-protocol for routes, if present, incuding sub-protocol added by the Agent for routes received over XMPP.

-Control-Node will need to decide to export the routes to the L3-VPN table based on the action configured.
+The Control-Node will need to process the new match conditions, and ASPATH list modifications.

 ### 4.1.2 Compute Node

-All routes advertised from Compute Node are bundled under protocol XMPP, need to further distinguish these routes as interface, service interface and static routes before being advertised to control-node.
+All routes advertised from Compute Node are bundled under protocol XMPP, need to further distinguish these routes as interface, service interface and interface static routes before advertising to control-node.

 # 5. Performance and scaling impact
 None.